aspose-barcode/Aspose.BarCode-Documentation/java/developer-guide/barcode-generation/managing-barcode-text/_index.md

 ### **Caption Visibility**

-As previously mentioned, both captions, [*CaptionAbove*]() and [*CaptionBelow*]() contained in class [*BaseGenerationParameters*](), are hidden by default.
-To display any of them or both, it is required to initialize the [*Visible*]() property of class [*CaptionParameters*]() and enter some text information in the [*Text*]() property of the same class.
-Top and bottom captions can be placed on a barcode image independently from each other and barcode elements.
+As previously mentioned, both captions, *CaptionAbove* and *CaptionBelow* are hidden by default.
+To display any of them or both, it is required to call the *setVisible* method of class [*CaptionParameters*](https://apireference.aspose.com/barcode/java/com.aspose.barcode.generation/CaptionParameters) and caption text using the *setText* method of the same class.
+Top and bottom captions can be placed in a barcode image independently from each other and barcode elements.
 If required, a caption can replace barcode text for 1D barcodes by setting the former visible and hiding the latter.
 The figures provided below illustrate how captions can be placed on generated barcode images.

 |<p align="center">**Caption Visibility**</p>|<p align="center">**Above**</p>|<p align="center">**Below**</p>|
 | :-: | :-: | :-: |